 - David Gray’s book Liminal Thinking provides a range of nine practices for minimising reality distortion, envisioning new possibilities and creating positive change.
 These practices can be summarized as three simple precepts: 1.
 Get in touch with your ignorance.
 2. Seek understanding.
 3. Do something different.

 Who do you want to be and what kind of world do you want to create?

 “You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make.” — Jane Goodall

-In this primer, we’ve summarised; what mindsets are, why they matter, the 3 common mindset archetypes and provided a range of practices you can use to more consciously choose your mindset.
+In this primer, we’ve explored; what mindsets are, why they matter and provided a range of practices you can use to be mindful about how and why you use them.

 If your organisation is interested in developing this vital human capacity, get in touch and let’s work together.